| Size | Price | Stock | Qty |

 |

-Tubastatin A is a pyridoindole that is 1,2,3,4-tetrahydro-5H-pyrido[4,3-b]indole which is substituted on the tetrahydropyridine nitrogen by a methyl group and on the indole nitrogen by a p-[N-(hydroxy)aminocarbonyl]benzyl group.
-It is a histone deacetylase 6 (HDAC6) inhibitor that is selective against all the other isozymes (1000-fold) except HDAC8 (57-fold).
-It has a role as an EC 3.5.1.98 (histone deacetylase) inhibitor.
-It is a pyridoindole, a hydroxamic acid and a tertiary amino compound.
+Tubastatin A is a pyridoindole compound, chemically named 1,2,3,4-tetrahydro-5H-pyrido[4,3-b]indole, in which the tetrahydropyridine nitrogen atom is substituted with a methyl group, and the indole nitrogen atom is substituted with a p-[N-(hydroxy)aminocarbonyl]benzyl group.
+It is a histone deacetylase 6 (HDAC6) inhibitor, exhibiting 1000-fold selectivity for all isoenzymes except HDAC8, with a 57-fold selectivity for HDAC8.
+It also functions as an EC 3.5.1.98 (histone deacetylase) inhibitor.
+It is a pyridoindole, hydroxamic acid, and tertiary amine compound.

 C20H21N3O2